dolthub/docs/content/reference/sql/server/branch-permissions.md

 They must insert their own row if they do not match a pre-existing row on their desired database and branch.
 This ensures that the table is the single source-of-truth regarding which users may modify branches.

-In addition to the above privileges, if a user has the `admin` permission, then that user may edit any entries in either system table that they either directly match, or their database and branch are supersets of the target entries.
+In addition to the above privileges, if a user has the `admin` permission, then that user may edit any entries in either system table that they either directly match, or their database and branch are supersets of the target entries (unless there is a more specific rule, which is further discussed below).

 ### Branch Modification

 All users may read any branch.
-The branch permissions tables only affect modification.
+The branch permissions tables primarily affect modification.
 When a user (connected via a client to a Dolt instance running as a server) attempts any operation that may modify either the branch or its contents (tables, staged work, etc.), then the first system table, `dolt_branch_control`, is invoked.

 To find all matching entries, we start with the global set of all entries.
 We first match against the database, which (hopefully) reduces the set of entries.
 Next we match against the branch, reducing the set further still.
 We repeat the same process for the user name and host, which gives us our final set.
-Out of the remaining entries, we gather all of the permissions, and then check that the user has the required permissions to execute the desired statement.
+Out of the remaining entries, we filter them down to which entries are the most specific for that branch (e.g. `ab%` vs `abcd`), gather all of the permissions from the filtered set, and then check that the user has the required permissions to execute the desired statement.
 If not, an error message is thrown.

 This same process is also used when attempting to modify the system tables, except that there's an additional check for the user's privileges.